burke-software/django-mass-edit/README.md

 This project could use some love.
 It has few unit test and old code that could be refactored.
 When you make a pull request - please include a unit test.
 If you want to take on improving the project let me know by opening an issue.

+New maintainers welcome.
+I (bufke) will only be providing minimal support to keep the project running on modern versions of Django.
+Open an issue if you are interested.

+# Changelog

+2.6 - Added Django 1.10 support